-Dron, J. (2005) Discovering the complex effects of navigation cues in an e-learning environment In: Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2005.
-AACE, pp. 2026-2033.
+Dron, Jon (2005) Discovering the complex effects of navigation cues in an e-learning environment In: Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2005, 2005.Full text not available from this repository.

 This paper describes an experiment which was intended to determine the effects of some simple and commonplace social navigation cues on user behaviour.
 The experiment was designed to inform the ongoing development of a specific self-organizing e-learning environment, but the results suggest a number of more general concerns about the validity of some approaches to the use of social navigation in e-learning as well as e-learning design in general.
 In particular, combinations of navigation cues and the order in which they are displayed can significantly alter their effects, making it difficult or perhaps impossible to accurately predict how they will affect user behaviour.
 It is suggested that this may in some ways be a positive feature for systems employing social navigation and an area of potential concern for other e-learning environments.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|

 |Subjects:||X000 Education > X300 Education Studies > X340 Academic studies in Tertiary Education|

 |Faculties:||Faculty of Science and Engineering > School of Computing, Engineering and Mathematics > Learning Technologies|

 |Depositing User:||Helen Webb|